Thursday, May 22, 2025 • Welcome to the 100% Nonsense-Free Zone!

 How do I back up?

-The simplest way is to manually make a duplication of your data and place it somewhere else.
+The simplest way is to manually make a duplicate of your data and place it somewhere else.
 Copying files on a thumb drive and then tucking it away will do.
 Or, for a small document, you can even email it to yourself.

-So, the best way to handle this important task is to set up a backup scheme, which is easy enough and relatively cheap to achieve nowadays.
+So, the best way to handle this critical task is to set up a backup scheme, which is easy enough and relatively cheap to achieve nowadays.
 You can indeed set up data backup once and then forget about it.

 Types of backups